osamaashraf6/Bookstore/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe 1 - 3 features I will add to the project.

 - [x] I will test this app using library from react or may be use jest to test it👌💯.